Top Chef Michael Meredith Is Back With An Exciting New Venture

 "That's the way he was, he loved food.
 It's us honouring him."

-Mr Morris is opening mid-November — close to the birth of Michael and Claire's son in January.
+Mr Morris' opening in mid-November is close to the birth of Michael and Claire's son in January.

 When I mention bad planning, he laughs and says that it was going to be good timing before Covid set the restaurant back five months.